Ose-4g/pygame-sudoku/README.md

 - Use the arrow keys to adjust the value
 - When you've adjusted all values then you click **SOLVE** and the program does the rest
 - If the sudoku has no solution it print **INVALID GAME** to the screen after it has tried all possible means.

+#### Python and pygame have to be installed on your laptop for it to work